liferay/liferay-docs/developer/frameworks/articles/data-engine/03-data-records.markdown

 `37303` was created with a _Product_ field name of _Bicycle_, this request would change the value to _Bike_.

-For more endpoints, visit the `liferayinc/data-engine` section of [SwaggerHub](https://app.swaggerhub.com/apis/liferayinc/data-engine/1.0#/DataRecord).
+For more endpoints and details, visit the `liferayinc/data-engine` section of [SwaggerHub](https://app.swaggerhub.com/apis/liferayinc/data-engine/1.0#/DataRecord).